 When you pull up to the gas pump, you know that the system will automatically shut off as the tank gets full.
 However, it’s also common to push the limits and see how full the tank will get.
 What happens if you overfill your gas tank?
 Will it cause problems, or just spill on the ground?
 It’s important to know how to deal with an overfilled gas tank.

-In our guide, we discuss what’s going to happen with too much fuel in the tank and we determine how bad this condition is.
-Our article also describes what to do once it has become overfilled.
-Furthermore, we take a closer look at the EVAP system and the full tank, plus we answer some of your most-asked questions.
+In this guide, I discuss what’s going to happen with too much fuel in the tank, and I determine how bad this situation is.
+This article also describes what to do once your gas tank has been overfilled.
+Furthermore, I take a closer look at the EVAP system and the full tank, and answer some of your most-asked questions.

 What Happens If You Overfill The Gas Tank?

-As the gas gets too full in the tank, it will start to buildup in the filler neck.
+As the tank starts to get overfull, gas will start to build up in the filler neck.
 Once you stop pumping, the gas will start to filter through to the tank as it compresses.
 Anything that can’t fill into the tank will drip into the EVAP system.

 Liquid gas should never be allowed into the EVAP system.
-If it does, you could notice performance issues and cause engine damage.
+If it does, you could notice performance issues, and engine damage might result.
 Even if you only need to replace the EVAP charcoal canister, you could face a repair bill between $250 and $1,500 for most car models.

-In addition to these problems, you could spill fuel on the ground, your hands or the car.
+In addition to these problems, you could spill fuel on the ground, your hands, or the car itself.
 Because fuel is flammable, there would be an increased risk of a fire.

 Is It Bad to Overfill The Gas Tank?

 I’ve already touched on how an overfull gas tank can lead to EVAP system damage.
 However, there are more reasons why overfilling is considered bad.
 First, gas could spill on the ground and on you.
 Not only is this dangerous, but it’s a waste of money.
 It’s also not great for the environment.